eliasson/markuseliasson.se/content/article/dont-round-twice.md

 }
 ```

-Part of the grouping was to produce another list with the count of bars sharing the same key.
-Then take that list
-and save it elsewhere.
-When saving the diameter should be rounded to _1 decimal_ which was decided to be precise
-enought for our use-case.

-So there was a DTO for this bar as well, looking something like this:
+There was a DTO for this bar as well, looking something like this:

 ```csharp
 public class BarDto(uint count, Bar bar)